 Knowing how to choose a hotel that is right for you will make a huge difference to your travel experience.
 If you are choosing a resort, you will probably end up spending quite a bit of time in your hotel.
 However, even if you are just looking for a place to sleep, after a long day out and about, where you come back to at the end of the day is an important decision.

-When you know what’s important to you, it makes finding somewhere you’ll love much easier, because you can focus in on those things when searching for a hotel.
+When you know what’s important to you, it makes finding somewhere you’ll love much easier, because you can focus in on those things when searching for a hotel and then choose the hotel that best fits your personal needs.

 2. Know where to search